7 Best Tips to Lower Your Tax Bill from TurboTax Tax Experts

 7. Maximize your business expenses

-Usually, business owners and self-employed taxpayers are able to use a much wider range of tax reduction strategies than individual taxpayers because of tax deductible business expenses.
-Some common business tax deductions include,
+Usually, business owners and self-employed taxpayers can use a much wider range of tax reduction strategies than individual taxpayers because of tax-deductible business expenses.
+Some common business tax deductions include:

 - office rent